 BIRMINGHAM, Ala.
-(WBRC) - As a child, Walden Scott spent a lot of time with the Boy Scouts.
+(WBRC) - As a child, Walden Knott spent a lot of time with the Boy Scouts.

-“My brothers did Boy Scouts ever since Cub Scouts, and I just tagged along with them, being a sibling I just didn’t have much of a choice,” Scott said.
+“My brothers did Boy Scouts ever since Cub Scouts, and I just tagged along with them, being a sibling I just didn’t have much of a choice,” Knott said.

 But she loved every minute of it.
 “I fell in love with it, fell in love with running around outside, starting fires, climbing trees,” she said smiling.

 When she got older she wanted to join too, only to learn girls were not allowed.

 “I’ve always wanted to become an Eagle Scout but I just never saw it as a possibility and I was always really disappointed that I was left out of that whole entire opportunity because of my gender,” she says.

 When Scouts BSA opened to girls, she didn’t hesitate.

 “When it was announced that they would let girls join, that was all I had ever wanted and of course I was ecstatic and jumped at the opportunity,” says Knott.

 She helped found one of the first female scout troops in the state, Troop 86 Green, and they were there to cheer her on at her Eagle Scout induction ceremony Sunday.